 - A narrative of events

-- Notes on any citations that were issued
+- Notes on any violations of the law or citations issued

 If you pursue an insurance claim without a police report, you will have to find documentary evidence elsewhere.
-This involves tracking down witnesses, recording the other driver’s license and insurance information, and making careful notes following the collision.
+This involves tracking down witness statements, recording the other driver’s license and insurance information, and making careful notes following the collision.

-The amount of time you have to file an insurance claim after a wreck depends on several factors.
-If you file a first-party claim with your own insurance company, your policy will likely provide you with a specific timeline.
+The time you have to file an insurance claim after a wreck depends on several factors.
+If you file a first-party claim with your insurance company, your policy will likely provide you with a timeline.

 Do I Have to Report an Accident in Texas?